-Ashwagandha has been used for over 3000 years, thus from its mere traditional usage, it has evolved to the modern capsule supplement where people can get it easily, anywhere.
-Though there are many health benefits of ashwagandha, but some of it does not have a conclusive study finding.
+Ashwagandha has been used for over 3000 years; thus, from its mere traditional usage, it has evolved into a modern capsule supplement where people can get it easily, anywhere.
+Though there are many health benefits of ashwagandha, some of them do not have a conclusive study finding.

-Neurodegenarative disease usually cause by cognitive impairment.
-Disease such as Alzhemier, Parkinson and Huntington are found to improve after the usage of ashwagandha, in the sense that it slows, stops, reverse, or removes neutritic athropy.
-It is also said can be used at any stage of the disease, even before a person has been diagnosed in the state of mild forgetfulness.
+Neurodegenerative disease is usually caused by cognitive impairment.
+Diseases such as Alzheimer's, Parkinson's, and Huntington's are found to improve after the usage of ashwagandha, in the sense that it slows, stops, reverses, or removes neutritic athropy.
+It is also said to be used at any stage of the disease, even before a person has been diagnosed with mild forgetfulness.

 Ashwagandha and mental health (4,5)

-Ashwagandha induced a calming anxiolytic (anti-anxiety) effect that was comparable to the drug Lorazepam in all three standard tests, anxiety tests (the elevated plus-maze), social interaction and the feeding latency in an unfamiliar environment.
-Moreover, both Ashwagandha and Lorazepam, reduced rat brain levels of tribulin, an (marker of level of anxiety).
+Ashwagandha induced a calming anxiolytic (anti-anxiety) effect that was comparable to the drug Lorazepam in all three standard tests: anxiety tests (the elevated plus-maze), social interaction, and feeding latency in an unfamiliar environment.
+Moreover, both Ashwagandha and Lorazepam reduced rat brain levels of tribulin, a marker of anxiety.

-Ashwagandha also exhibited an antidepressant effect, comparable with that induced by imipramine, in two standard tests, the forced swim-induced ‘behavioural despair’ and ‘learned helplessness’ tests.
-The investigations support the use of Ashwagandha as a mood stabilizer in clinical conditions of anxiety and depression.
+Ashwagandha also exhibited an antidepressant effect comparable with that induced by imipramine in two standard tests, the forced swim-induced behavioural despair’ and ‘learned helplessness’ tests.
+The investigations support the use of Ashwagandha as a mood stabiliser in clinical conditions of anxiety and depression.

-Another study that was conducted using prospective, randomized controlled double-blind method found that, the group that was given ashwagandha root extract exhibit a significant reduction in hormone cortisol level (stress hormone) as compared to the group that receive placebo.
+Another study that was conducted using a prospective, randomised, controlled, double-blind method found that the group that was given ashwagandha root extract exhibited a significant reduction in cortisol level (the stress hormone) as compared to the group that received placebo.